Friends of the Constitution (disambiguation)

 The term "Friends of the Constitution" has been applied to various political groups across distinct periods of unrelated existence.
-While frequently associated with the Jacobin Club and other entities influenced by Radical ideologies throughout history, it is important to note that this association is not consistently applicable.
+While frequently associated with the Jacobin Club and other entities influenced by Radical ideologies throughout history, this association is not consistently applicable.
 The multifaceted usage of this term reflects its diverse historical contexts, illustrating its application to disparate political entities beyond the aforementioned connection with Radical groups.